WCS extended to March 2027 — rates increase April 2026

 The UK government wants more EV chargers at hotels, B&Bs, golf clubs, and other hospitality venues.
 To make it happen, they're offering grants that cover up to 75% of installation costs.

-This guide covers what's available, who qualifies, and how the numbers work.
+This guide covers what's available, who qualifies, what's changing, and how the numbers work.

 Available Grants